Fellowship Programs & Spine Centers

 • Proof of language proficiency* (if applicable).

-• Participate in at least one clinical research project carried out by the Spine Center under the guidance of the center's director.
+• Participate in at least one clinical research project under the guidance of the host center director.

 General information:

-• Applicants for English-speaking centers may be referred to a language proficiency assessment interview.
+• Applicants for English-speaking centers may be required to complete a language proficiency assessment interview.

 I want to be a Short-Term Fellow